yuxinhou32-ux/voice-schedule/README.md

 **Frontend**: a single `app.html` with styles and logic inlined — no build step, no framework, no npm dependencies (FullCalendar is vendored locally rather than pulled from a CDN).
 Open it and it runs; change a line and refresh.

-**Speech parsing** (`parser.js`): turns spoken Chinese into a structured event — time (including relative and recurring expressions like "下周三" and "每周一三五"), title, duration, type (event / item), and a predicted tag.
-Recurring expressions must be parsed *before* date expressions, or "每周一" gets consumed as "this Monday".
+**Speech parsing** (`parser.js`): turns spoken Chinese into a structured event — time (including relative and recurring expressions like "下周三" and "每周一三五 (Every Monday, Wednesday and Friday)"), title, duration, type (event / item), and a predicted tag.
+Recurring expressions must be parsed *before* date expressions, or "每周一 (Every Monday)" gets consumed as "this Monday".

 **Data**: localStorage locally, with every field change pushed into a pending-sync queue.